 The dog breeds in this group were generally designed to be companions, although some of them were originally bred for a particular job that is now obsolete.

-They're small dogs, but not all small dogs are in the 'Toy' category.
+Toy dogs are small, but not all smaller dogs are in the 'Toy' category.

-Although these little ones may be small on size, they're usually BIG on personality and are much tougher than they
+Although little, toys breeds are usually BIG on personality and are much tougher than they

 Some toy dogs are just smaller versions of a larger (or standard-size) breed, such as the Poodle and the Greyhound.